Idaho Elk & Hunting Seasons Information and Regulations, 2022 – 2023

 *Note* It is illegal across the state to kill Grizzly bears unless being threatened or harmed.
 They are considered a threatened species under the Endangered Species Act.

-For black bear, the spring season is quite extensive beginning in April and running through the end of June.
+For black bears, the spring season is quite extensive beginning in April and running through the end of June.

 There is a two-bear bag limit excluding females, mothers, and their young.